Shadow Remix

 1. Start with a Shadow

 Go on a shadow walk and look for compelling and surprising shadows.
 They may be outdoors or inside, made by the sun or a flashlight.
 See if you can find shadows that are naturally occurring or what shadows you can make with your own light.
 When you find one you like, take a photo or start working with it right there using a writing tool and a drawing surface.
-Get outside!
+We value experiences that get learners noticing the world around them, whether identifying interesting shadows or playing with physical phenomena.

-2. Bring the Shadow to Life
+2. Bring it to Life

 Like clouds in the sky, think of these shadows as a starting place to let your imagination run wild.
 Try out a few different ideas, or make a list of possible directions to go.
 Think about how your tools can help decide what direction you take.
-Follow the Learners' Idea
+The big idea is *their* idea.
+We love supporting learners' ideas and divergent outcomes.
+Instead of following along step-by-step, encourage learners to connect to their own passions and make a shadow remix that's meaningful to them.

 3. Share and Remix

 While this activity is fun to do on your own, its even more fun to do with others.
 Share a shadow with friends and see how each person re-imagines its shapes.
-Are their similarities between drawings?
+Are there similarities between drawings?
 What are some differences?
-Collaboration
+Social-emotional learning is one of our key indicators of a tinkering experience.
+Encourage collaboration by sharing shadows between learners and host a reflective conversation looking at the final collection.

 Shadow Remix Gallery